umasivakumar232/Credit_Risk_Analysis/README.md

 ##### Interpretations of the results - Balanced Random Forest Classifier

-A look at the imbalance classification report indicates that the BRF classifier method results so much better than the ones got from the resampling methods.
-Here the F1 score of high risk instances goes up to 0.06 and the low risk instances goes up to 0.93.
+A look at the imbalance classification report indicates that the BRF classifier method results were so much better than the ones we got from the resampling methods.
+Here the F1 score of high risk instances went up to 0.06 and the low risk instances went up to 0.93.

 #### Ensemble classifier - Easy Ensemble ADABoost Classifier